History of the Jacksonville Ghetto

 The community of Jacksonville is more of a traditional southern city, compared to the diverse communities of South and Central Florida.

 Discrimination and segregation was often promoted in the school districts, workforce, and in the community.
 These racial problems make the history of Jacksonville no different from any other city located in the south, especially during the Jim Crow days.

-Jacksonville history begins with the first black communities in Duval County, during the late 1800s and early 1900s, being established in a few places like Davis Street, home to LaVilla and Sugar Hill, Durkeeville, New Town, or on the East Side around Florida Avenue.
+The Jacksonville history begins with the first black communities in Duval County, during the late 1800s and early 1900s, being established in a few places like Davis Street, home to LaVilla and Sugar Hill, Durkeeville, New Town, and on the East Side around Florida Avenue.

 The redeveloped Blodgett Homes of Davis Street.

 The Jacksonville black population would later expand into areas off of Moncrief Road and into other sections of the city’s West Side and North Side.

 After these areas were created and had much of Duval County’s African-American residents living in these specific neighborhoods, the demographics of North and West Jacksonville began to change.

 The change within the community started with urban renewal projects and school integration, as well as busing students to schools outside of their neighborhood.